WOODWAY MEDICAL CENTRE

 If you provide us with your mobile phone number, we may use this to send you reminders about your appointments or other health screening information.
 Please let us know if you do not wish to receive reminders on your mobile.

-We do not presently use email to contact patients.
+We do use email to contact patients if they have consented to this.

 Woodway Medical Centre is registered with the Information Commissioners Office (ICO) to describe the purposes for which they process personal and sensitive information.
 Our Registration Number is Z6470233.